Nash Equilibrium Calculator

 P(zerg win | x, y = 1) = -0.4*x + 0.6

-and to maximize this you should set x = 0, i.e. never 12 pool (and you'll win 60% of the time).
+and to maximize this you should set x = 0, i.e. never 12 pool (and you'll win 60% of the time as opposed to 52% of the time in equilibrium).

-This is called an exploitative strategy because you are exploiting the fact that your opponent is not playing near the nash equilibrium.
+This is called an exploitative strategy because you are exploiting the fact that your opponent is not playing near equilibrium.

 A similar concept occurs in high level poker.
 There, instead of talking about Nash equilibrium strategies they talk about "game theory optimal play", but it's the same thing.
 In poker, by following a game theory optimal play strategy you guarantee that no player can choose a strategy which beats you.
-However, if you are playing in a tournament and know that opponents are not playing game theory optimal play it is not your best strategy and instead you should play a different strategy to exploit your opponents weakness.
-Typically if someone plays game theory optimal and another player is playing exploitative (correctly), the exploitative player will gain a chip advantage and will likely beat the game theory optimal player due to the inherent randomness of the game combined with their chip advantage (Note: when facing the game theory optimal player the exploitative player should switch to playing game theory optimal too and only play exploitative against the other opponents).
+However, if you are playing against opponents that are not playing game theory optimal play it is not your best strategy and instead you should play a different strategy to exploit your opponents weakness.

 Indifference Principle

-This seems odd given that poker programs playing close to the nash equilibrium are able to beat pro poker players (see this news story).
-If a program is playing at the nash equilibrium (and it is a weak equilibrium, which almost all poker strategies are), shouldn't opponents always "break even"?
-The answer is that a weak nash equilibrium is indifferent only to those strategies with a non-zero probability.
+This seems odd given that poker programs playing close to the Nash equilibrium are able to beat pro poker players (see this news story).
+If a program is playing at the Nash equilibrium (and it is a weak equilibrium, which almost all poker strategies are), shouldn't opponents always "break even"?
+The answer is that a weak Nash equilibrium is indifferent only to those strategies with a non-zero probability.
 This is known as the indifference principle.
-For our simple example with the 12 pool and worker scout, all strategies had a non-zero probability in equilibrium, so if 1 player was playing at the nash equilibrium, it indeed didn't matter what the opponent did.
+For our simple example with the 12 pool and worker scout, all strategies had a non-zero probability in equilibrium, so if 1 player was playing at equilibrium, it indeed didn't matter what the opponent did.
 However, if there are more strategies and some of them should never be played at equilibrium, then playing those strategies will lower your win percentage against an opponent playing at equilibrium.
-Equivalently, in poker there are often times where the percentage of time you should bet, fold, call, etc. are zero, and it is in these cases that the game theory optimal program or player will beat another player.
+Equivalently, in poker there are often times where the percentage of time you should bet, fold, call, etc. are zero, and it is in these cases that the game theory optimal program or player will beat players not playing at equilibrium.

 Real games

-- If you know your opponent is playing far from their Nash equilibrium, then you should just exploit that.
-The best response to their strategy will be a pure strategy (see this question on math.stackexchange.com ).
-So, find the pure strategy which counters theirs and play it slightly more often than your nash equlibrium would suggest (here we avoid simply playing the same pure strategy over and over because in practice the opponents strategy will not be truly fixed if they keep getting countered).
+How should you actually use these Nash equilibrium percentages in a real world setting?
+I think a good strategy would be something like this:- If you know your opponent is playing far from their Nash equilibrium, then you should just exploit that.
+The best response to their strategy will be a pure strategy (see this question on math.stackexchange.com).
+So, find the pure strategy which counters theirs and play it slightly more often than in equilibrium.

 - If you are not sure of your opponent's strategy you should just play at the Nash equilibrium and you guarantee that your opponent cannot gain an advantage through build orders.